#

 Modify

-:# Create an Azure Resource Group using variables resource "azurerm_resource_group" "example" { name = var.resource_group_name location = var.location }
+main.tfto use the variables defined invariables.tf:# Create an Azure Resource Group using variables resource "azurerm_resource_group" "example" { name = var.resource_group_name location = var.location } - Here,

-reference the values of the variables defined invariables.tf
+var.resource_group_nameandvar.locationreference the values of the variables defined invariables.tf.

 - Update the resource block in